Special Topic Course: Everything We Do Matters! Care of the Neonatal Brain

 NANT is recognized by the New York State Education Department’s State Board for Physical Therapy as an approved provider of physical therapy and physical therapist assistant continuing education.

-Nursing Contact Hours: This continuing education nursing activity was approved by The Ohio Nurses Association, an accredited approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+Nursing Contact Hours: This continuing education nursing activity was approved by The Ohio Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
 (OBN-001-91) Activity # 22131.
 Contact Hours: 1.25.
 Approval Valid through 2/28/2021.

 Questions regarding CE credit should be directed to the National Association of Neonatal Therapists at email@example.com or (866) 999-5524.